If any contemporary violist continues to carry the torch of the composer-performer, it is Scott Slapin.”

 BIO

-Scott Slapin (b.
-1974) is the composer of ten albums of Neo-Romantic music for viola.
-A former Lucas Artists fellow at the Montalvo Arts Center in California, he has been commissioned by the American Viola Society, the Primrose International Viola Competition, the Wistaria String Quartet, and the Penn State Viola Ensemble.
+Scott Slapin is the composer of ten albums of Neo-Romantic music for viola and the soloist for many innovative viola recordings.
+His playing has received critical acclaim in Fanfare, Strad, Musical Opinion, Mundo Clásico, and the American Record Guide, and he has been profiled in the Journal of the American Viola Society, Strings Magazine, and on radio programs worldwide.
 His recital compositions have been performed by hundreds of violists internationally.

 Scott plays a viola and violin by Hiroshi Iizuka and teaches viola, violin, and composition worldwide via Skype.
+His students range in ability from beginners to advanced professionals and in age from teenagers to retirees.
+Many of his compositions for strings can be heard on The Slapin Anthology.

 Listen to some of Scott's compositions (grouped by instrumentation) at YouTube: